Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Surrounding the islands, fringing reefs and seagrass beds provide food and shelter to animals such as dolphins, dugongs, turtles and estuarine crocodiles Crocodylus porosus.
 During the breeding season vulnerable green turtles Chelonia mydas may be seen nesting on the beaches of Ronganhu and Olilu islands.
 Seagrass beds are also a significant nursery for commercial prawn species.

-- Access to Ronganhu Island is prohibited to protect the significant cultural resources.
+- Access to Ronganhu Island and Olilu Island is prohibited to protect the significant cultural resources.

 - Be careful not to damage coral with anchors.